Last updated on April 4, 2021

 Mary’s experience at the empty tomb was on my mind a lot like no other year.
 I didn’t want to discover an empty tomb in my heart, empty of hope in Christ, empty of trust in Him, empty of joy in the Truth of His Resurrection.
 I knew it was not empty!
 The faith he has given me, that he has strengthened, I wanted, to the end of my days, to grow to an unshakable trust and confidence in Him with roots as deep as those of a white pine I love to find shade under.

-In the crushing misfortune of my marital failure, in the daily trials, the loneliness, the losses, the dry desert of daily prayer, in the longing for His love, in the harsh and dreadful awareness of suffering of those I meet and those I know and love, I want to have an unshakable certainty that He is doing what He does best: rescuing the lost, consoling the brokenhearted, comforting the widow, turning the stony heart to a heart of flesh, and drawing us to himself.
-Especially, I want to trust Him that He will save my children.
-He has won the victory.
-Truly He has risen.
-We have nothing to be afraid when clinging to Him. “ Study the generations of long past and understand; has anyone hoped in the Lord and been disappointed?
+In the crushing misfortune of my marital failure, in the daily trials, the loneliness, the losses, the dry desert of daily prayer, in the longing for your love, in the harsh and dreadful awareness of the suffering of those I meet and those I know and love, I want to have an unshakable certainty that you are doing what you do best: rescuing the lost, consoling the brokenhearted, comforting the widow, turning the stony heart to a heart of flesh, and drawing us to yourself.
+Especially, I want to trust you that you will save my children.
+You won the victory.
+Truly You have risen.
+We have nothing to be afraid when clinging to You.
+As the Scripture says, “ Study the generations of long past and understand; has anyone hoped in the Lord and been disappointed?
 (Sirach 2: 10)

 All day, Easter Sunday with every person I met I saw His victory, His work carried out in all the events each person shared with me.
 I saw this even after I heard of the attack in Sri Lanka before Easter morning Mass.
 Praying to Our Lady of Combermere for those who died, for those I met today, and my kids I knew also that we have a gift like no other generation had prior to Mary’s Assumption: She, with her Son, is building the new City of God.